monome/docs/docs/modular/meadowphysics/index.md

 (Hint: video tutorial at the bottom).

-Connect your monome grid (via SWITCH if used) to the Meadowphysics panel.
+Connect your monome grid (via SWITCH or offworld usb if used) to the Meadowphysics panel.
 Eight counters are represented vertically on the grid, echoed onto the eight output jacks on the panel.
 As each counter reaches the left edge of the grid, it outputs a trigger as indicated by the panel led, and is reset to its starting *Count*.
 Turn the *clock* knob to watch the speed of the counters advance faster or slower.

 Each row's timing, or *count*, is set by a press along the given row, excluding the far left column.